DETAILED ACTION

 Response to Arguments

-Applicant argues on the Applicant’s Response that Redmon and Azim failed to teach the limitation “wherein identifying the mismatch comprises using a machine learning model to identify a semantic inconsistency based on a comparison between a semantic relevance between the presenter contextual information and the first participant contextual information "
+Applicant argues on the Applicant’s Response that Redmon and Azim failed to teach the limitation “wherein identifying the mismatch comprises using a machine learning model to identify a semantic inconsistency at least in part by determining that a semantic relevance between the presenter contextual information and the first participant contextual information is below a relevance threshold."
+Also Applicant argues claim 8.

 Conclusion